D-X-Y/NATS-Bench/README.md

 **You can use `pip install nats_bench` to install the library of NATS-Bench.** or install from source by `python setup.py install`.

-If you are seeking how to re-create NATS-Bench from scratch or reproduce benchmarked results, please see [AutoDL-Projects](https://github.com/D-X-Y/AutoDL-Projects/blob/main/docs/NATS-Bench.md#how-to-re-create-nats-bench-from-scratch).
+If you are seeking how to re-create NATS-Bench from scratch or reproduce benchmarked results, please see use [AutoDL-Projects](https://github.com/D-X-Y/AutoDL-Projects) and see these [instructions](https://github.com/D-X-Y/NATS-Bench#reproduce-nas-methods-on-the-size-search-space).

-If you have questions, please ask at [here](https://github.com/D-X-Y/AutoDL-Projects/issues) or [email me](mailto:dongxuanyi888@gmail.com) :)
+If you have questions, please ask at [here](https://github.com/D-X-Y/NATS-Bench/issues) or [email me](mailto:dongxuanyi888@gmail.com) :)

 ## Preparation and Download